dana-66/dana-66/README.md

 - 👋 Hi, I’m @dana-66
-- 👀 I’m interested in space,AI
+- 👀 I’m interested in space, Networks and ways to protect them

 <!---
 dana-66/dana-66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.